cdesterke/annovar_hg38/README.md

 # annovar_hg38
-shell script to perform pipeline genomic anotation of variants on HG38 with annovar
+shell script to perform pipeline genomic annotation of variants on HG38 with annovar